Location: 4511 Patriot Circle, Fairfax, Virginia.

 Building on the school’s reputation of spearheading new efforts in information technology, our engineering programs have expanded to apply what we've learned about advanced computing to more traditional engineering disciplines including Mechanical Engineering.

 The school’s research is dedicated to formulating innovative solutions and developing useful technology to solve real-world problems.
 Some of our recent discoveries include improving wireless communication networks, inventing new ways of imaging with ultrasound devices, and developing robot intelligence and autonomy.
-Our faculty members and their research teams have also produced promising work for enhancing mental health by combating neurological disorders, improving network security by strengthening IT systems and recovering lost data by using digital laser microscopy.
+Our faculty members and their research teams have also produced promising work for enhancing mental health by combating neurological disorders, improving network security by strengthening IT systems, and recovering lost data by using digital laser microscopy.

-First school of engineering in the United States with scholarship focused primarily on information technology-based engineering
+The first school of engineering in the United States with scholarship focused primarily on information technology-based engineering

 First named school and building at George Mason University